MikeKilo/OpenQuad/README.md

 GitHub [supports 3D files configuration management](https://help.github.com/articles/3d-file-viewer/), but only for .STL extensions. while not the best format for full assemblies and parts to be manufactured in CNC, it is very suitable for 3D printed parts.
 For our purpose, it can be used as a visual way to track changes and modificatins done by the community, for example:
 ![alt tag](https://github.com/MikeKilo/OpenQuad/blob/master/GitHub_STL_Diff.jpg)
+All manufacturable files shall be uploded in Solidworks 2014 format, while STL files will be used in order to track changes.